garrardkitchen/resume/content/blog/what-is-good-engineering.md

 I was asked recently, "What is good Engineering?"
 It's a great questions.
 One that instantly conjures up a plethora of visuals and emotions as after all, your answer has to come from your experience, which by definition, will be subjective.

 I'd like to share with you how I see 'good engineering'.
-My current role is a Principal Engineer which will help me frame some of my answers.
-Prior to this I can a CTO so it's fair to say, I've seen what both good and bad looks like and in many cases I've had the opportunity to make bad, good.
+I am currently employed as a Principal Engineer.
+I will use this perspective to help frame most of my answers.
+Prior to this I was a CTO.
+It's fair to say, I've seen what both good and bad looks like and in many cases I've had the opportunity to make what is bad, be good.

-This is how I categorise good Engineering.
-Each category links through to a summary explanation and in each summary, there is a link to a fuller explanation which is captured in another blog post.
-So, if you just want the _skinny_, stay on this page:
+This is how I decompose good Engineering.
+Each area links through to a summary explanation and in each summary, there is a link to a fuller explanation.
+This explanation is captured in another blog post.
+So, if you just want the _skinny_, just stay on this page:

 - [Principles](#principles)
 - [Practices](#practices)